George Reeves: Acting career

-While studying acting at the Pasadena Playhouse, Reeves met his future wife, Ellanora Needles, granddaughter of circus magnate John Robinson.
+While studying acting at the Pasadena Playhouse, Reeves met his future wife, Ellanora Needles, great-great-granddaughter of John Robinson, who had been a circus magnate and founder of the John Robinson Circus.
 They married on September 22, 1940, in San Gabriel, California, at the Church of Our Savior.
 They had no children and divorced 10 years later.

 Reeves's film career began in 1939 when he was cast as Stuart Tarleton (incorrectly listed in the film's credits as Brent Tarleton), one of Scarlett O'Hara's suitors in Gone with the Wind.
 It was a minor role, but he and Fred Crane were in the film's opening scene.
 (Reeves and Crane both dyed their hair red to portray the Tarleton twins.)
 After Gone with the Wind was filmed, Reeves returned to the Pasadena Playhouse and was given the lead role in the play Pancho.
 This part directly led to his being contracted to Warner Brothers.
-Warner changed his professional name to George Reeves.
+Warner had him change his professional name to George Reeves.
 His Gone with the Wind screen credit reflects the change.
 Between the start of production on Gone With the Wind and its release 12 months later, several films on his Warner contract were made and released, making Gone With the Wind his first film role, but his fifth film release.

-He starred in a number of two-reel short subjects and appeared in several B-pictures, including two with future president of the United States Ronald Reagan and three with James Cagney (Torrid Zone, The Fighting 69th, and The Strawberry Blonde).
+He starred in a number of two-reel short subjects and appeared in several films, including two with future President of the United States Ronald Reagan and three with James Cagney (Torrid Zone, The Fighting 69th, and The Strawberry Blonde).
 These roles did little to advance Reeves's career, and his contract with Warners was dissolved by mutual consent.

-Released from his Warner contract, he signed a contract at Twentieth Century-Fox but was released after only a handful of films, one of which was the Charlie Chan movie Dead Men Tell.
+Released from his Warner contract, he signed a contract with Twentieth Century-Fox but was released after only a handful of films, one of which was the Charlie Chan movie Dead Men Tell.
 Twentieth Century-Fox loaned him to producer Alexander Korda to co-star with Merle Oberon in Lydia, a box-office failure, after which he freelanced, looking to find work in westerns.
-His friend Teddi Sherman introduced him to her father, producer Harry Sherman, who asked Reeves to do a screen test with Teddi for the Hopalong Cassidy films.
+His friend Teddi Sherman introduced him to her father, producer Harry Sherman, who asked Reeves to take a screen test with Teddi for the Hopalong Cassidy films.
 Reeves and Sherman impressed the casting director by performing seven pages of script in a single take without pause.
 Reeves appeared in five Hopalong Cassidy westerns before being cast as Lieutenant John Summers opposite Claudette Colbert in So Proudly We Hail!
 (1942), a war drama for Paramount Pictures, which signed Reeves up for two films a year.